-(This post contains affiliate links, which means I may make a small commission at no extra charge if you click on a link and make a purchase.
+(This post contains affiliate links, which means I may make a small commission at no extra charge to you if you click on a link and make a purchase.
+As an Amazon Associate, I earn from qualifying purchases.
+I greatly appreciate all the purchases you make using these links.
 Thank you!)

 A few months ago I wrote about a book called Making a Living Writing Books for Kids by Laura Purdie Salas, which I highly recommend for children’s book writers.